 The FIVE WORDS Project consists of five cultural events, including a DJ-led sound and light show based on experiences in Dover, and an evening where artists are given five minutes each to do anything they choose in front of an audience.
 FIVE WORDS promises to be a boundary-pushing programme in a 13th century chapel.
 The chapel, tucked behind the busy Dover high street, has a rich history beginning in 1253, and we aim to add to the historical trajectory of the chapel by opening it up to artists and cultural organisations, with the support of Destination Dover and The St Edmunds of Abingdon Memorial Trust.

 Sunday JANUARY 26th 4.30 – 7 pm Multiview

 Sunday FEBRUARY 23rd Art Talk

 A Creative Workshop for Women and Girls of All Ages with artist Joanna Jones and writer Fiona Beddow

 Make your Mark … Find Your Voice …

 No Drawing/Writing Ability Required – Come As You Are!

 More information and booking here

-Multiview: An Exhibition of Dover Sunday 26th January, 4:00pm – 7:00pm St Edmund’s Chapel, Priory Road, Dover, CT16 1BB Multiview is the first event in the exciting FIVE WORDS Project.
-Multiview is an [...]
+Multiview: An Exhibition of Dover took place on Sunday 26th January, 4:00pm – 7:00pm St Edmund’s Chapel, Priory Road, Dover, CT16 1BB The first event of The Five Words project curated by Nicola [...]

 Dover Talespinners Saturday November 16th 7pm – 8.30 pm The Dover Talespinners offered a wonderful evening of humour, delight and philosophical musings at St. Edmund’s Chapel .
 Audience feedback: An excellent [...]